opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 > **Note:** For information on how to use the file storage (link Nextcloud user accounts at a user level, link files to a work package, view and download linked files, unlink files), please read our [Nextcloud integration user guide](../../../file-management/nextcloud-integration/).

-If you have not yet have access token for the file storage in a project, you will be nudged to log into your file storage.
+If you do not yet have an access token for the file storage in a project, you will be prompted to log into your file storage.
 You can choose to login immediately to establish the connection or to do it later.

 ![OAuth for file storages in OpenProject project settings](file-storages-oauth-nudge-nextcloud.png)